csound-plugins/ctcsound7/README.rst

 Python bindings for Csound

-This bindings can be used with any version of csound >= 6.18.
+These bindings can be used with any version of csound >= 6.18.
 Csound 7 is explicitely supported.

 Installation